Delamain Bottle Catalogue (last updated: Sep 28, 2024)

 – 8d.
 Fine Champagne cognacs

 – 8e.
-Vintage exceptions (fine champagne and petite champagne)
+Vintage exceptions (fine champagne, petite champagne and fins bois)

 9. Limited Editions